 - In the Smallville season 3 episode "Covenant", Kara flies.
 Clark Kent, who has never seen this power before (in fact, he doesn't learn how to consciously fly until season 10), is baffled and asks how it is possible.

 - Fringe.
-No specific example needed, its said pretty much Once an Episode.
+Its said pretty much Once an Episode.

 - Charles Addams's skier◊ cartoon... specifically, the other skier's reaction.